 Our planning at Hever promotes progression through these three phases providing masterful and astute mathematicians.

-Power Maths will be used alongside White Rose planning documents, devised by the National Centre of Excellence for Teaching Mathematics, to supplement and enrich the learning experiences for all of our students.
+- Power Maths will continue to be used alongside White Rose planning documents, devised by the National Centre of Excellence for Teaching Mathematics, to supplement and enrich the learning experiences for all of our students.
 Power Maths supports and embraces a mastery curriculum design, offering a depth to mathematical learning to stretch and challenge the curious mathematical minds of each child at Hever Church of England Primary School.